DuyTa506/junctionx2023_TOP1_TrackAI/README.md

 If you need more, just ask on the [forums](https://forum.magicleap.com/hc/en-us/community/topics)!
 We're thrilled to be part of a well-meaning, friendly and welcoming community of millions.

-# The data preparation and training progress will be available soon !!
+# All the pipeline and full readme for AI track will available soon !!
+Please wait !
+Many thanks